kolesnikovav/AspSpaService/README.md

 Install all the dependencies defined in Your SPA application
 ```
 cd <SPA application path>
-yarn // or npm install
+yarn // or npm install or pnpm install
 ```

 Change your Startup.cs configuration file as follows: